Fort Worth / Keller, TX

 All on 4 Dental Implants

-Unlike traditional dental implants, which involve placement of one titanium post to which a replacement tooth is attached, All-on-4 Dental Implants Fort Worth can replace all or the majority of your missing teeth through the strategic placement of four posts, two in your upper jaw and two in your lower jaw.
+Unlike traditional dental implants, which involve the placement of one titanium post to which a replacement tooth is attached, All-on-4 Dental Implants Fort Worth can replace all or the majority of your missing teeth through the strategic placement of four posts, two in your upper jaw and two in your lower jaw.

 Wisdom Teeth Removal

 To see if wisdom teeth removal fort worth is indeed in your best interests, you will want to schedule an evaluation.
-During this initial consultation we will examine the overall health of your teeth, review your medical history, and determine what treatment options might be best suited to your specific needs.
+During this initial consultation, we will examine the overall health of your teeth, review your medical history, and determine what treatment options might be best suited to your specific needs.
 Our teeth and gums are as unique to us as our fingerprints; we are all different.

 Implant Supported Dentures

 Modern technology continues to have a positive influence on the dental industry.
 Implant supported dentures Fort Worth Keller TX are the latest solution combining two methods.
-They are like an overdenture which is attached to and supported by the technology of titanium dental implants.
-These implanted titanium posts are a small surgical component(s) that connect a fabricated dental prosthesis to your jawbone, literally growing into an artificial root.
+They are like an overdenture, which is attached to and supported by the technology of titanium dental implants.
+These implanted titanium posts are small surgical components that connect a fabricated dental prosthesis to your jawbone, literally growing into an artificial root.
 Implant supported dentures are growing in popularity with those who have either missing teeth or who currently have traditional dentures and are becoming frustrated and annoyed with the faults associated with them.

 Gum Disease